NekoPrim/Basic-C-Sharp-part-2/README.md

 - This repo is for prime-pw-week-3-assignment-part-1.

 ## Description
-- Loops for, while, for of
+- Loops for, while, foreach
 - Arrays

 _Provided Files_